RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	although	audits	serve	a	prominent	role	in	the evaluation	of	security	practices	of	a	cloud	provider,	they	are	unlikely to	ever	be	seen	by	a	cloud	customer	because	they	contained	detailed information	on	vulnerabilities	and	practices.
  	B	is	incorrect	because	although	baselines	form	the	basis	for	securing systems,	they	are	also	highly	subjective	to	the	particular	host	and	its intended	purpose.
 With	IaaS	implementations,	the	baselines	are	the responsibility	of	the	cloud	customer.
 Also,	with	PaaS	and	SaaS implementations,	baselines	serve	as	the	starting	point	for	security	and would	ultimately	need	audits	or	certifications	to	be	meaningful	to	and trusted	by	customers.
  	C	is	incorrect	because	vulnerability	assessments	are	only	a	piece	of	the overall	security	assurance	puzzle,	and	they	are	not	appropriate	to	share with	customers	or	potential	customers.
 They	can	play	a	role	in	audits and	certifications,	though.

-16. Within	a	cloud	environment,	what	is	the	most	widely	used	protocol	forcommunication	with	storage	devices?
+### Question # 1 - 	Within	a	cloud	environment,	what	is	the	most	widely	used	protocol	forcommunication	with	storage	devices?
 A.	SATA
 B.	SCSI
 C.	WAN